Spring Initializr project wizard

 Select the language that you want to use in your application.

-Select the build tool to use for managing dependencies, testing, packaging, automating the build process, and so on: Maven or Gradle.
+Select the build tool to use for managing dependencies, testing, packaging, automating the build process, and so on: Gradle - Groovy, Gradle - Kotlin, or Maven.

 Specify the unique group identifier for your project.
 It should preferably start with the reversed domain name you control (for example,